Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

   The HTML template has been saved.
 The *HTML template* view is closed.

+TreeNode:
+  {datahub_translatable_value entity=$entity._pim_billing_model.0 property="name" languageKey=$languageKey entityTypeClassName="Actindo\Modules\Actindo\DataHub\Models\Tenant\TreeNode"}

 ### Include language independent variables

-It is possible to define a varible in such a way, that it is language independent.
+It is possible to define a variable in such a way, that it is language independent.
 The special rules to be followed to correctly include a language independent variable via Smarty templates into your HTML template are described below.

 #### Prerequisites